-- 4. SEP and SIMPLE IRA Contributions.
+- SEP and SIMPLE IRA Contributions.
 Your employer may make simplified employee pension (SEP) plan contributions to this IRA in addition to your own regular IRA contributions.
 Your employer is responsible for verifying the SEP plan's eligibility requirements and determining the SEP contribution amount.
-This IRA cannot accept Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA contributions from your employer. - (SIMPLE) IRA contributions from your employer.

-5. Maximum Contribution Limits.
+This IRA cannot accept Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA contributions from your employer.
+Maximum Contribution Limits.
+Your regular (including catch-up) - 5.
+Maximum Contribution Limits.
 Your regular (including catch-up) IRA contributions are limited to the lesser of 100 percent of your and your spouse's compensation if filing jointly or the dollar amounts set forth on the following chart: